Q3. Speaking Out About Global Issues

 - Several pairs can work on the same Global Goal and periodically collaborate to share their learning

-3. Outline your video: Use the drop-down arrow next to Goals on the menu on this UN page About Sustainable Development to find out more about the issue you are exploring.
-Review some facts and figures, read through the goal targets, and take some notes for your video.
-Also look at the posters on The World’s Largest Lesson to get a quick “snapshot” view of your issue.
+- Read through the goal targets, and take some notes for your video.
+Also look at the Global Goals Posters to get a quick “snapshot” view of your issue.

-- Work cooperatively with your partner to make sure you do not repeat your partner’s information.
+- If you are working cooperatively with a partner or small group, make sure you do not repeat your partner’s information by sharing and communicating often as you do your research.

-- If you are introducing the issue, your goal is to explain the problem to your audience.
+- When you are introducing the issue, your goal is to explain the problem to your audience.

-- If you are explaining why it matters, you are using some facts and figures from these websites to help your audience understand the scope of the problem and possibly sharing what work needs to be done on the issue.
+- When you are explaining why it matters, you should be using some facts and figures from these websites to help your audience understand the scope of the problem and possibly sharing what work needs to be done on the issue.

-4. Create a storyboard or an outline and write a short script to prepare for your video, identifying who will say which part.
+4. Create a storyboard or an outline and write a short script to prepare for your presentation.
+If working with others be sure to identify who do each part.

 - The sentence starters on the Speaking Skills Checklist may help you organize your thoughts.